-A health care power of attorney must be witnessed by two individuals.
+A health care power of attorney must be witnessed by two individuals and notarized.
 Certain individuals are excluded as witnesses.
-Basically, the witnesses should not be related to you by blood or marriage; entitled to any part of your estate; be your attending physician, an employee of your attending physician, or an employee of a health facility in which you reside; or have a claim against you at the time the health care power of attorney is executed.
+Basically, the witnesses should not be related to you by blood or marriage; entitled to any part of your estate; be your attending physician, an employee of any nursing home or adult care home where the principal resides; or have a claim against you at the time the health care power of attorney is executed.

 A health care power of attorney is not effective immediately.
 Instead, the document becomes effective when the physician designated in the power of attorney determines that you lack sufficient understanding or capacity to make health care decisions.
 If no such physician is designated, the health care power of attorney can provide that a designated person can make this decision.

 Once created, a health care power of attorney remains in force until revoked by the principal.
 Revocation can be accomplished in several ways.
 A document of revocation can be executed and acknowledged by the principal.
 A new health care power of attorney revokes any prior instrument.
 The statute also allows for revocation "in any other manner" by which the principal communicates an intent to revoke.
 This revocation must be communicated both to the health care agent as well as to any attending physician.